 This is not the main library website, but you can easily access that here: http://www.lib.vt.edu/

 1. Don't be afraid to ask for help.
 Simply contact your librarian directly ------------------------>

-3. Use Summon to conduct a Google-like search of most of our library resources.
+3. Use Discovery Search, the main search box on the library homepage, to conduct a Google-like search of most of our library resources.
 While it's not a disciplinary database, like the ones that I recommend to you on this guide, it can help you gain a broad overview of a particular research topic or question.

-4. When searching Summon, Google Scholar, or any of the databases that I recommend, break your research question into keywords, rather than typing in the entire sentence or question.
-Click here to read more about strategies for creating good keyword searches.
+4. When searching Discovery Search, Google Scholar, or any of the databases that I recommend, break your research question into keywords, rather than typing in the entire sentence or question.
+You'll find videos and other resources about developing effective search statements here.

 5. Use the Education Subject Guide to identify relevant databases.

 6. When trying to access articles and other resources, look for the Get VText box:

 The Graduate study room (416 Newman) is a space reserved for graduate students to study and relax.
 Access is limited through the Hokie Passport, which must be swiped before the door will open.
 (If your Hokie Passport does not open the door, contact the Graduate School.)